What memories do you have of your father? What influence did he have on your life and how you raise your children?

 At first nothing happened, and the wild behavior continued.
 The adult males would raise their trunks and flap their ears.
 Then they would make loud noises when they were annoyed with the behavior of the young teens.
 After some time the young elephants, after watching the elder elephants model proper behavior, settled down, and eventually became well-behaved.

 We all need role models.
 We learn to walk and talk by observing our parents.
 We also learn from them how to behave and treat others with respect.
 While honoring our fathers on Father’s Day, we can show our gratitude, and what better way than with food!

 My father loved to eat and would always thank my mother after each meal.
 I guess I would concur that the adage, “the quickest way to a man’s heart is through his stomach,” was certainly true in my father’s case.
 If he was alive today, I would honor him by cooking him a wonderful meal with some of his favorite foods.

 We hope you find some inspiration from the recipes below, courtesy of Veggie Fest Chicago!

 Celebrating with Food

 We offer you two menu selections for dinner.
-The first is traditional American fare and the second a collection of recipes from our Southwestern menu.
+The first is traditional American fare and the second a collection of recipes from our Indian menu.

 –M.P. from the Veggie Fest Team